SHOP

 Life with a hatchback doesn’t have to be boring.
 To be fair, all these cars show that, but none more so than the retro-cool Fiat 500.

-Apart from its cute face to its functional cabin, it’s small and easy to drive and park, which is why it’s so popular with new drivers.
+Apart from its cute face and its functional cabin, it’s small and easy to drive and park, which is why it’s so popular with new drivers.

 It may not have the biggest boot at 185 litres, but its peppy 1.0-litre, three-cylinder engine has some real get up and go about it – as does the fully electric 500e with 117hp.